-Campus Safety and Security registers persons or organizations who want to promote, either through verbal or written means, a message.
-The person or organization must be in compliance with EC policies, regulations and State as well as Federal laws.
+Campus Safety and Security registers persons or organizations who want to promote, either through verbal or written means, a message must follow our Demonstration Policy.
+The person or organization must be in compliance with EC policies and regulations and State as well as Federal laws.
 The college determines time, place and manner for the persons and/or organizations to deliver their message.
 Demonstrations that materially and substantially disrupt the work or normal operations of the college are prohibited.